 When Google launched its Android OS, it originally marketed it as an "open source" platform.
-By promising to keep Android open, Google successfully enticed "OEMs"-mobile device manufacturers -such as Samsung and "MNOs"-mobile network operators such as Verizon-to adopt Android, and more importantly, to forgo competing with Google's Play Store at that time.
-Once Google had obtained the "critical mass" of Android OS adoption, Google moved to close the Android OS ecosystem-and the relevant Android App Distribution Market-to any effective competition by, among other things, requiring OEMs and MNOs to enter into various contractual and other restraints.
+By promising to keep Android open, Google successfully enticed OEMs - mobile device manufacturers such as Samsung - and MNOs - mobile network operators such as Verizon - to adopt Android, and more importantly, to forgo competing with Google's Play Store at that time.
+Once Google had obtained the "critical mass" of Android OS adoption, Google moved to close the Android OS ecosystem - and the relevant Android App Distribution Market - to any effective competition by, among other things, requiring OEMs and MNOs to enter into various contractual and other restraints.
 These contractual restraints disincentivize and restrict OEMs and MNOs from competing (or fostering competition) in the relevant market.
 The lawsuit alleges that Google's conduct constitutes unlawful monopoly maintenance, among other claims.

-In aid of Google's efforts discussed above, the AGs allege that Google also engaged in the following conduct, all aimed at enhancing and protecting Google's monopoly position over Android app distribution:
+The attorneys general also allege that Google engaged in the following conduct, all aimed at enhancing and protecting Google's monopoly position over Android app distribution:

-• Google imposes technical barriers that strongly discourage or effectively prevent third-party app developers from distributing apps outside the Google Play Store.
-Google builds into Android a series of security warnings (regardless of actual security risk) and other barriers that discourage users from downloading apps from any source outside Google's Play Store, effectively foreclosing app developers and app stores from direct distribution to consumers.

-• Google has not allowed Android to be "open source" for many years, effectively cutting off potential competition.
+- Google imposes technical barriers that strongly discourage or effectively prevent thirdparty app developers from distributing apps outside the Google Play Store.
+Google builds into Android a series of security warnings (regardless of actual security risk) and other barriers that discourage users from downloading apps from any source outside Google's Play Store, effectively foreclosing app developers and app stores from direct distribution to consumers. - Google has not allowed Android to be "open source" for many years, effectively cutting off potential competition.
 Google forces OEMs that wish to sell devices that run Android to enter into agreements called "Android Compatibility Commitments" or ACCs.
-Under these "take it or leave it" agreements, OEMs must promise not to create or implement any variants or versions of Android that deviate from the Google-certified version of Android.

-• Google's required contracts foreclose competition by forcing Google's proprietary apps to be "preloaded" on essentially all devices designed to run on the Android OS, and requires that Google's apps be given the most prominent placement on device home screens.

-• Google "buys off" its potential competition in the market for app distribution.
-Google has successfully persuaded OEMs and MNOs not to compete with Google's Play Store by entering into arrangements that reward OEMs and MNOs with a share of Google's monopoly profits.

-• Google forces app developers and app users alike to use Google's payment processing service, Google Play Billing, to process payments for in-app purchases of content consumed within the app.
+Under these "take it or leave it" agreements, OEMs must promise not to create or implement any variants or versions of Android that deviate from the Google-certified version of Android. - Google's required contracts hinders competition by forcing Google's proprietary apps to be "pre-loaded" on essentially all devices designed to run on the Android OS, and requires that Google's apps be given the most prominent placement on device home screens. - Google "buys off" its potential competition in the market for app distribution.
+Google has successfully persuaded OEMs and MNOs not to compete with Google's Play Store by entering into arrangements that reward OEMs and MNOs with a share of Google's monopoly profits. - Google forces app developers and app users alike to use Google's payment processing service, Google Play Billing, to process payments for in-app purchases of content consumed within the app.
 Thus, Google is unlawfully tying the use of Google's payment processor, which is a separate service within a separate market for payment processing within apps, to distribution through the Google Play Store.
-By forcing this tie, Google is able to extract an exorbitant processing fee as high as 30% for each transaction and which is many times higher than payment processing fees charged in competitive markets.
+By forcing this tie, Google is able to extract an exorbitant processing fee as high as 30% for each transaction, which is more than ten times as high as the fee charged by Google's competitors on the internet.
+These fees are ordinarily passed onto consumers who purchase apps through the Google Play Store.

-This effort is led by Utah Attorney General Sean Reyes, Arizona Attorney General Mark Brnovich, Colorado Attorney General Phil Weiser, Iowa Attorney General Tom Miller, Nebraska Attorney General Doug Peterson, New York Attorney General Letitia James, North Carolina Attorney General Josh Stein, and Tennessee Attorney General Herbert Slatery III.
-States joining the lawsuit include: Alaska, Arkansas, Arizona, California, Colorado, Connecticut, Delaware, District of Columbia, Florida, Idaho, Indiana, Iowa, Kentucky, Maryland, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Oklahoma, Oregon, South Dakota, Tennessee, Utah, Vermont, Virginia, Washington, and West Virginia.
+Joining Attorney General Frosh in the lawsuit are the attorneys general from Alaska, Arkansas, Arizona, California, Colorado, Connecticut, Delaware, the District of Columbia, Florida, Idaho, Indiana, Iowa, Kentucky, Massachusetts, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Oklahoma, Oregon, Rhode Island, South Dakota, Tennessee, Utah, Vermont, Virginia, Washington, and West Virginia.